Creating ConLangs to Probe the Metalinguistic Grammatical Knowledge of LLMs

 Of more direct relevance to our work are studies that investigate metalinguistic knowledge, in particular how good language models are at performing tasks that linguists might perform, such as performing syntactic annotation, or correctly marking syntactic arguments in a language that has a particular case-marking pattern.
-Thus \citet{Blevins:EtAl:23} investigate the abilities of language models to perform various sorts of structural analysis. \citet{Ginn:EtAl:24} investigate LLMs' ability to gloss low-resource languages, showing that without any further training or fine-tuning, such models perform better than transformers trained specifically for these tasks.
-On the phonological side, \citet{Suvarna:EtAl:24} present the PhonologyBench benchmark that tests LLMs' abilities at such tasks as rhyme generation or syllable counting, and demonstrate that LLMs show striking performance on many task, despite receiving no explicit exposure to phonology, yet at the same time fall short of human abilities in this area.
+Thus \citet{Blevins:EtAl:23} investigate the abilities of language models to perform various sorts of structural analysis. \citet{Ginn:EtAl:24} investigate LLMs' ability to gloss low-resource languages, showing that without any further training or fine-tuning, such models perform better than transformers trained specifically for these tasks. \citet{Buhnila:25} investigates the ability of smaller ({\textasciitilde}3B-parameter) models for tasks related to pragmatic implicature.
+On the phonological side, \citet{Suvarna:EtAl:24} present the PhonologyBench benchmark that tests LLMs' abilities at such tasks as rhyme generation or syllable counting, and demonstrate that LLMs show striking performance on many tasks, despite receiving no explicit exposure to phonology, yet at the same time fall short of human abilities in this area.
+See also \citet{Jang:EtAl:25}, who refine prompting to improve LLMs' performance on the PhonologyBench benchmark.
 A related study is \citet{Merullo:EtAl:25}, who investigate the rhyming abilities of Llama-3.2-1B-Instruct, suggesting that the LLM forms an internal representation of phonology that, however, differs in some notable ways from those that humans seem to construct.\footnote{Needless to say, phonological knowledge can benefit from having access to speech.
-See \citet{deHeerKloots:Zuidema:24} for a study of human-like biases in neural speech models.} \citet{Dinu:EtAl:25} investigate LLMs' ability to engage in tasks that involve linguistic creativity, such as creating new words based on existing derivational and compounding mechanisms, and argue that LLMs actually outperform humans in many of these tasks. \citet{Saeed:EtAl:25} investigate LLMs' abilities at inflection morphology across a wide range of languages showing, not surprisingly, that while such models perform well on English, they do not deal so well with uncommon morphological patterns.
+See \citet{deHeerKloots:Zuidema:24} for a study of human-like biases in neural speech models.} \citet{Cho:25a} shows that LLMs seem to use phonological cues similar to those used by humans in determining the gender in Korean given names. \citet{Dinu:EtAl:25} investigate LLMs' ability to engage in tasks that involve linguistic creativity, such as creating new words based on existing derivational and compounding mechanisms, and argue that LLMs actually outperform humans in many of these tasks. \citet{Saeed:EtAl:25} investigate LLMs' abilities at inflection morphology across a wide range of languages showing, not surprisingly, that while such models perform well on English, they do not deal so well with uncommon morphological patterns.